Neonatal intensive care unit: Changing priorities

 NICUs now concentrate on treating very small, premature, or congenitally ill babies.
 Some of these babies are from higher-order multiple births, but most are still single babies born too early.
 Premature labour, and how to prevent it, remains a perplexing problem for doctors.
 Even though medical advancements allow doctors to save low-birth-weight babies, it is almost invariably better to delay such births.

-Over the last 10 years or so, SCBUs have become much more 'parent-friendly', encouraging maximum involvement with the babies.
+Over the last 10 years or so, SCBUs have become much more "parent-friendly", encouraging maximum involvement with the babies.
 Routine gowns and masks are gone and parents are encouraged to help with care as much as possible.
-Cuddling and skin-to-skin contact, also known as Kangaroo care, are seen as beneficial for all but the frailest (very tiny babies are exhausted by the stimulus of being handled; or larger critically ill infants).
+Cuddling and skin-to-skin contact, also known as kangaroo care, are seen as beneficial for all but the frailest (very tiny babies are exhausted by the stimulus of being handled; or larger critically ill infants).
 Less stressful ways of delivering high-technology medicine to tiny patients have been devised: sensors to measure blood oxygen levels through the skin, for example; and ways of reducing the amount of blood taken for tests.

 Some major problems of the NICU have almost disappeared.
 Exchange transfusions, in which all the blood is removed and replaced, are rare now.
 Rhesus incompatibility (a difference in blood groups) between mother and baby is largely preventable, and was the most common cause for exchange transfusion in the past.
 However, breathing difficulties, intraventricular hemorrhage, necrotizing enterocolitis and infections still claim many infant lives and are the focus of many new and current research projects.

 The long-term outlook for premature babies saved by NICUs has always been a concern.
 From the early years, it was reported that a higher proportion than normal grew up with disabilities, including cerebral palsy and learning difficulties.
 Now that treatments are available for many of the problems faced by tiny or immature babies in the first weeks of life, long-term follow-up, and minimising long-term disability, are major research areas.

-Besides prematurity and extreme low birth-weight, common diseases cared for in a NICU include perinatal asphyxia, major birth defects, sepsis, neonatal jaundice, and infant respiratory distress syndrome due to immaturity of the lungs.
+Besides prematurity and extremely low birth weight, common diseases cared for in a NICU include perinatal asphyxia, major birth defects, sepsis, neonatal jaundice, and infant respiratory distress syndrome due to immaturity of the lungs.
 In general, the leading cause of death in NICUs is necrotizing enterocolitis.
-Complications of extreme prematurity may include intracranial hemorrhage, chronic bronchopulmonary dysplasia (see Infant respiratory distress syndrome), or retinopathy of prematurity.
+Complications of extreme prematurity may include intracranial hemorrhage, chronic bronchopulmonary dysplasia (and infant respiratory distress syndrome), or retinopathy of prematurity.
 An infant may spend a day of observation in a NICU or may spend many months there.